innocentmanzi/EmpowerEd-Rwanda-Initiatives/README.md

 .
 Training:  Users will be enrolled in the required training to get the materials to complete the training.

 .
-Jobs:  contains the section of job application where the user will apply for the job that matches his/her interest after the admin has added the job related to the fields.
+Jobs:  contains the job application section where the user will apply for the job that matches his/her interest after the admin has added the job related to the fields.

 # Installation